 RapidTRIP 2035 was developed through the planning process conducted by the Metropolitan Planning Organization.
-In addition to the long-range transportation Metropolitan the Plannina plan, Organization is responsible for producing the region's six-year transportation improvement program and annual work program.
+In addition to the long-range transportation plan, the Metropolitan Planning Organization is responsible for producing the region's five-year (2009 - 2013) transportation improvement program and annual work program.